-The syntax of $Joe_3$ (shown in Figure 5) should be understandable to a reader with insight into ownership types and Java-like languages.
 A more detailed introduction is given in Section 3.
-Apart from ownership types, the key ingredients in Joe3 are the following:
+Apart from ownership types, the key ingredients in Joe_3 are the following:

-- (externally) unique types (written unique[p]:Object), a special borrowing construct for temporarily treating a unique type non-uniquely, and owner casts for converting unique references permanently into normal references. - modes on owners-mutable '+', read-only '-', and immutable '\'.
+- (externally) unique types (written unique[p]:Object), a special borrowing construct for temporarily treating a unique type non-uniquely, and owner casts for converting unique references permanently into normal references. - modes on owners-mutable '+', read-only '-', and immutable ''.
 These appear on every owner parameter of a class and owner polymorphic methods, though not on types. - an effects revocation clause on methods which states which owners will not be modified in a method.
 An object's default set of rights is derived from the modes on the owner parameters in the class declaration.
+An additional example of a use of revoke is found at the end of Section 4.2.